ChaitanyaC20/NLP-on-Customer-churn/README.md

-This project performs sentiment analysis on customer reviews from the Telco Customer Churn Dataset and automatically generates personalized replies to each review using advanced NLP models.
+This project performs sentiment analysis on customer reviews from the Telco Customer Churn Dataset and automatically generates personalized replies to each review using advanced NLP model.

 The system is designed for telecom customer feedback management — helping companies understand sentiment trends and respond intelligently to customers in real time.